There are a number of phrases and meanings assigned to the FEAR acronym. The most common acronym for FEAR is False Evidence Appearing Real.

 A rational mind is a calm mind, capable of being the observer of emotions rather than caught up in them, whether our own or that of others.
 It’s not unusual for a highly emotional person to criticize a rational person as being unfeeling.
 However, being caught up in the throes and woes of emotional dramas isn’t about love and heart.

 It isn’t about not feeling, but it is about being able to rationally observe and assess feelings, drama and trauma.
 I am speaking from personal experience, learned and discovered through application.
 I almost drowned in a riptide in Costa Rica.
-It was a calm mind and fit body that saved me.
+It was an ability to calm my mind through practice, and a fit body through exercise, that saved me.
 Panic would’ve ended it all.

 Let us not waste precious life living through what may or may not come to pass, and on that which we cannot change.
 Instead, rationally reflect on what’s real and right in front of us that we can elevate and improve, beginning with our thoughts, one moment, one day at a time.